These three important elements of your job search are similar, yet different.

 The final step is to weave the most relevant and impressive elements from these lists into a short paragraph on your resume.
 Whenever possible, quantify those accomplishments (financial or operational impact of a problem you solved, your productivity improvement, or other accomplishment).

-According to LinkedIn, your summary shares "information about your mission, accomplishments, and goals."
-Your summary can use up to 2,600 characters, an increase of 600 (in 2020), so don’t short-change yourself by omitting information.
+According to LinkedIn, your About shares "information about your mission, accomplishments, and goals."
+Your About can use up to 2,600 characters, an increase of 600 (in 2020), so don’t short-change yourself by omitting information.

 The temptation is to cut and paste your resume’s summary into your LinkedIn profile and while that’s the easy solution, it may not be in your best interest.